KelvinKKLin/McMaster-Engineering-Competition-2016/README.md

 6. Test cases are available in SystemTest.java, found in the root directory.

 ## Compiling the Source Code
 The source code can be compiled using the provided Makefile.
-The Makefile is located in MEC-Team1-Code/Competition/src.

 Type `make` to compile the source code.
 To run the source code, type `./run.sh` in the terminal, or double click on the Main.jar file.